Leadership

 Phil Taylor

-As Managing Director of NZ Forestry, Phil oversees all aspects of NZ Forestry’s holdings and is an avid proponent of managing forests responsibly.
-Phil currently serves as President of the New Zealand Forest Owners Association and he is a board member of the Forest Levy Trust.
+As Managing Director of New Zealand Forestry, Phil oversees all aspects of Port Blakely’s New Zealand forestry operations and is an avid proponent of responsible forest management.
+Phil currently serves on the executive council of the New Zealand Forest Owners Association and is a board member of the Crown Research Institute Scion as well as the Forest Growers Levy Trust.

 Phil is a keen and talented outdoor photographer and enjoys tasting the many fine wines produced in New Zealand.
 He holds a New Zealand Certificate of Forestry and a bachelor’s degree in forest science from the University of Canterbury.